syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Add-custom-labels.md

     public class CustomNumericalAxis : NumericalAxis
     {
-        //Adding a custom label is achieved by displaying the axis label only on the x-axis values in the CustomNumericalAxis of the chart.
+        //Adding a custom axis label is achieved by displaying the axis label only on the x-axis values in the CustomNumericalAxis of the chart.

         protected override void OnCreateLabels()
         {